kangzhai/PmliPred/README.md

 # Datasets
 The example datasets can be obtained by unzipping "Datasets.zip".

 "Training-validation dataset" file includes the raw sequences and manually features of the samples for model training and validation.

 "Test dataset" file includes the raw sequences and manually features of the samples for model test.

 "miR399-lnc1077" file includes the raw sequence and manually features of the interaction between miRNA (miR399) and lncRNA (lnc1077) in solanum lycopersicum.

 "miR482b-TCONS_00023468" file includes the raw sequence and manually features of the interaction between miRNA (miR482b) and lncRNA (TCONS_00023468) in solanum lycopersicum.

+# Feature description
+Feature description.xlsx lists the number of extracted features of each miRNA-lncRNA interaction sample, where 23 features are from miRNA and the other 87 features are from lncRNA.

 Install-ViennaRNA-2.4.10_64bit.exe is the installation of ViennaRNA parckage that contains the RNA sequence secondary structure extraction tool RNAfold.
 It can be also downloaded from https://www.tbi.univie.ac.at/RNA/.